cloudmesh-book/book-latex-2018/section/mapreduce/hadoop-installation.md

 export PATH=$HADOOP_HOME/bin:$JAVA_HOME/bin:$PATH
 ```

+In Emacs to save the file Ctrl+X+S and Ctrl+X+C to exit.
-After editing you must update the variables in the system
+After editing you must update the variables in the system.

 ```bash
 $ source ~/.bashrc